george-shammar/to-do-list/README.md

 # taskIT

 ## Project Description
 - This is an application for task and time management.
-It utilizes a simple user interface where a users can create projects and add tasks or "to-dos" to specific projects.
+It utilizes a simple user interface where users can create projects and add tasks or "to-dos" to specific projects.

 - Creating a project is as simple as filling out the new project form with the project's title and description.
 The project panel is enabled for editing and deleting projects as well.
 Each task has functionalities for adding due date, editing, and deleting specific tasks.